One Step to Eternity

 One Step to Eternity (French:Bonnes à tuer, Italian:Quattro donne nella notte) is a 1954 French-Italian thriller film directed by Henri Decoin and starring Danielle Darrieux, Michel Auclair and Corinne Calvet.
 It was shot at the Boulogne Studios in Paris.
-The film's sets were designed by the art director Jean d'Eaubonne.
+The film's sets were designed by the art director Jean d'Eaubonne with costumes by Pierre Balmain.

 Plot

 A French newspaper editor invites his wife, ex-wife, mistress and intended fiancée to his apartment, planning to murder one of them.